leterDieu/Stellarity-mcoc/wiki/dev/docs/items/prismatic_punch.md

 </div>

 ## Obtaining
-Prismatic Punch can be crafted at an [Altar of The Accursed](../mechanics/altar_of_the_accursed.md) by using a <i class="icon-minecraft icon-minecraft-crossbow"></i>Crossbow, 24 <i class="icon-fsee icon-fsee-pixie-dust"></i>[Pixie Dust](other/pixie_dust.md) and 6 <i class="icon-minecraft icon-minecraft-diamond"></i>Diamonds.
-The Crossbow used to craft this weapon will have its special properties *(like enchantments)* removed in process.
+Prismatic Punch is dropped by the Empress of Light.

 ## Usage
-Upon shooting, Prismatic Punch will transform any Arrow into a powerful Prismatic Blast.
-They are slow and deccelerate over timespan of 10 seconds until stopping completely.
-After stopping they will linger in place for about 15 more second until they self-detonate.
+Prismatic Punch transforms any shot Arrow into a powerful Prismatic Blast.
+They are slow and deccelerate over a timespan of 20 seconds until detonating.
 They also bounce off walls.

 Prismatic Blasts gain a huge speed bonus when an enemy is nearby, which they will target and home onto, detonating on contact.

-Explosions deal varying amounts of damage, between 4:heart::heart: and 10:heart::heart::heart::heart::heart: damage, with a bit of splash damage as well.
+Explosions deal varying damage, between 4:heart::heart: and 10:heart::heart::heart::heart::heart: damage, with a bit of splash damage as well.

-Multishot enchantment causes 3 different-colored blasts to be shot in a 70° cone.
+Multishot enchantment causes 3 different-colored blasts to be shot in a 50° cone.
+Piercing will cause blasts to sometimes create secondary explosions on other nearby entities, with the max amount of affected mobs being directly defined by the enchantment level.

 ## Tips
 - Use regular Arrows with this weapon, since it converts ALL ammo into Blasts.
 Using Spectral/Tipped Arrows is a waste of ammo.
 - Explosions can hurt <u>you</u> if you stand too close to your target.
 Keep your distance.
 - Accuracy is not the most important thing, since Blasts will home on its targets.
 Be careful though, as Blasts tend to target different mobs than the ones you want!
-- Prismatic Blasts do not home onto players in PvP, but they can still hurt them.
+- Prismatic Blasts do not home onto players in PvP, but they can still hurt them if a player happened to step into them.
-- It is better if all three Multishot Blasts hit different targets, as immunity frames effectively prevent them from stacking damage on a single enemy.
+- Explosions from Prismatic Punch ignore invulnerability frames.
-- Prismatic Blasts will home on, but not damage the [Ender Dragon](../mobs/bosses/ender_dragon.md) or End Crystals.
+- Prismatic Blasts will home on, but not damage the [Ender Dragon](../mobs/bosses/ender_dragon.md) and End Crystals.

 ## Trivia
 - This is first Developer Item to get added into FSEE.
 - This is the second Crossbow to get added, first being the [Clockwork Crossbow](clockwork_crossbow.md).
-- According to YaGirlGiulles *(artist, who made the textures for this item)*, the color palette is based around trans pride flag[^1].
+- According to one of Ender Expansion's texture artists - YaGirlGiulles - the color palette is based on trans pride flag[^1].
     - They are also a reference to colors of [Last Prism](https://terraria.wiki.gg/wiki/Last_Prism), a Terraria item.
+- During some time in its development, Prismatic Punch was craftable at the [Altar of The Accursed](../mechanics/altar_of_the_accursed.md) by using a <i class="icon-minecraft icon-minecraft-crossbow"></i>Crossbow, 24 <i class="icon-fsee icon-fsee-pixie-dust"></i>[Pixie Dust](other/pixie_dust.md) and 6 <i class="icon-minecraft icon-minecraft-diamond"></i>Diamonds

 ## History
 - **1.6a**